-ply houses, one lamp factory, two oil and fats plants, 47 grocery supply houses, 11 coffee roasters, two chocolate factories and three drug supply houses and pharmacies.
-The massive takeover was qualitatively different from everything that has preceded except the recent nationalization of American-held property Much was provisional in the previous steps, involving "intervention"; that is the institution of government control over was not provisional, but outright nationalization.
+ammunition from outside Cuba." tionaries "new rebels" who are money," she said.
+"If not, it was a good try." out to probe a "basic weakness' in the Cuban Army; namely was not provisional, but outright nationalization.
 The purpose, clearly stated, was to establish a planned economy.
-In its opening paragraphs the law declares that the full economic development of the nation can be achieved "only through adequate planning of the economy, the progressive rationalization and increase of production and national control of the basic industries of the Government monopoly of foreign trade, another main requisite for a planned economy, was established some time ago.
-The only foreign-held banks left in Cuba are the Royal Bank of Canada and the Bank of Nova Scotia.
+In its opening paragraphs the law declares that the full economic development of the nation can be achieved "only through adequate planning of the economy, the progressive ration-Joaquin Membribe, displayalization and increase of production and national control of the basic industries of the country."
+Government monopoly of foreign trade, another main re- cated here. quisite for a planned economy, vas established some time ago.
+The only foreign-held banks left in Cuba are the Royal Bank of Canada and the Bank of Nova his speech before the court after abroad, where the imperialist Scotia.
 They are needed in transactions involving international exchange.
-Sears, Roebuck & Co., F. W. Woolworth Co., Goodrich Rubber and Coca Cola were not nationalized.
+Me") to indicate precisely what Sears, Roebuck & Co., F. W. Woolworth Co., Goodrich Rubber and Coca Cola were not nationalized.
 In Cuba these are principally outlet houses.
-Among the corporations affected by the latest step were Procter & Gamble, Colgate, Her-shey, Bacardi, Pitisburgh Plate Glass, Sherwin Williams Paint, Du Pont Chemicals, Swift & Co.
+Among the corporations af fected by the latest step were Procter & Gamble, Colgate, Hershey, Bacardi, Pittsburgh Plate Glass, Sherwin Williams Paint, Du Pont Chemicals, Swift & Co.
 Wilson, and Johnson Drugs.
 On Saturday, Oct.
-15, the day following this sweeping revolutionary measure, the government announced an "Urban Reform Law."
+15, the day following this sweeping revolutionary measure, the govern ment announced an "Urban Reform Law."
 This transfers all dwellings held by landlords to the government.
 The step was made so that tenants can become owners of the homes and apartments where they are now living by "amortizing" the estimated cost of the homes.
 They do this by continuing to pay the same rent they do now, but to the government instead of the former landlord.
-In various periods of time payment of the rent brings them ownership of the home. soap and perfume plants, four gets it by paying rent for an- he will not have to worry about paint factories, seven paper sup- other ten years.
-A 1956 home janitorial service, keeping up be made owners of their homes at once.
-Free homes for all who need them is an housing program. are quite reasonable today in management.
+In various periods of time payment of the rent brings them ownership of the home. distilleries, one brewery, three If it was constructed in 1950, he soap and perfume plants, four gets it by paying rent for anpaint factories, seven paper sup- other ten years.
+A 1956 home goes to the renter in 16 years; a 1960 home, in 20 years.
+The government said it regretted that renters could not be made owners of their homes at once.
+Free homes for all who need them is an eventual goal of the Cuban revolution.
+For the present, rents paid to the government will be used to step up the housing program.
+Rents it should be observed. are quite reasonable today in of government control over Cuba, since one of the first acts management.
 The Oct.
-14 step of the new government after the running overtime on his rehem as much as one half. andlords, the Cuban govern- innings" and said they could put ment guaranteed them lifetime these extra innings for a change indemnities.
+14 step downfall of Batista was to slash them as much as one half.
+As compensation to small indemnities.
 The basic indem-lat the beginning of the game.
-Castro Draws Balance Sheet In a rather informal way-as| press interview - Castro drew a balance sheet of the revolution.
-The transcript takes five full pages of fine print in Revolucion, the newspaper of the cated here.